-&lt;sup>3Wade (1990), Westphal (1990), Amsden (1989), and Rodrik (1995) argue that industrial policy played a significant role in shaping South Korea's development.
+&lt;sup>2Amsden (1989), Wade (1990), Westphal (1990), and Rodrik (1995) argue that industrial policy played a significant role in shaping South Korea's development.
 However, many economists have been skeptical of the effectiveness of industrial policy (e.g. Baldwin, 1969; Lee, 1996; Lederman and Maloney, 2012).

-approval had to report detailed information on the loan contracts and how they planned to use the allocated credit.
-These reports are our main data source on subsidized credit at the firm level.
-The information is hand-collected from the national historical archives and digitized.
-We combine the loan contract data with firm balance sheet data from various sources.
+the loan contract data with firm balance sheet data from various sources.
 The resulting dataset is representative of the Korean economy and covers the universe of foreign credit allocated to the domestic firms.